jonasfroeller/element-snap-extension/README.md

 This approach is:
 * **Reliable:** Preserves 100% of the element's styling, layout, and fonts.
-* **Lightweight:** Built with zero libraries—just vanilla JavaScript and the Chrome API for maximum speed.
+* **Lightweight:** Built with zero libraries-, just vanilla JavaScript and the Chrome API for maximum speed.

 > The only trade-off is that the element must be fully visible in the viewport to be captured.